bugzilla/bugzilla/docs/en/rst/integrating/auth-delegation.rst

      with a the request body data being a JSON object with keys `client_api_key` and `client_api_login`.
   2. The callback, when responding to the POST request must return a JSON object with a key `result`.
 This result is intended to be a unique token used to identify this transaction.
-  3. Bugzilla will then cause the useragent to redirect (using a GET request) to `http://app.example.org/callback` with additional query string parameters `client_api_login` and `callback_result`.
+  3. Bugzilla will then cause the user agent to redirect (using a GET request) to `http://app.example.org/callback` with additional query string parameters `client_api_login` and `callback_result`.
   4. At this point, the consumer now has the api key and login information.
 Be sure to compare the `callback_result` to whatever result was initially sent back to Bugzilla.